JimPaine/funkyswagger/README.md

 Login - currently to authenticate run az login, plan to extend script to use service principal

-jq output includes quotes within string values, I have included a work around but being a C# developer and not a bash pro I am sure there is a better way.
+jq output includes quotes within string values.
+I have included a work around, but being a C# developer and not a bash pro, I am sure there is a better way.

 ## Step 1